thuwahn/clique-bait-campaign-sql-bi/case_study_solution.md

 JOIN event_identifier ei ON e.event_type = ei.event_type;
 ```

-Using the base view above to calculate the required metrics and answer the question.
+Using the base view above to calculate the required metrics and answer the question:

 ```sql
 WITH checkout_purchase_cte AS (